 No matter how innovative the idea, not every product makes it to market.
 Just because a product is desirable, meets a demand, or solves a problem for which customers are willing to pay does not mean that the product is feasible.
 As any shrewd executive understands, for a product to be successful, a company must have, at minimum, the capabilities to develop the product, bring it to market, and continue to deliver on its value.

 As product teams discover the wants and needs of their customers and generate product concepts accordingly, they must also evaluate whether delivering the product is realistic for their specific organization.
 No company has unlimited time and resources, and product leaders must eventually make a judgment call about the feasibility of a new idea.
-Problems arise, however, when leaders base their decisions entirely on the technical feasibility of the product while overlooking the organizational, operational, and cultural factors that must also influence a company’s ability to implement the product idea successfully.
+Problems arise, however, when leaders base their decisions entirely on the technical feasibility of the product while overlooking the organizational, operational, and cultural factors that must also that influence a company’s ability to implement the product idea successfully.

 Leaders cannot make decisions to invest both time and dollars into a product haphazardly and without due diligence.
 Leaders should only give the green light after a holistic understanding and evaluation of what the organization needs to put in place across the full life cycle of the product, from strategy to launch to ongoing maintenance.